melodyyu754/belgium-doc-tracker/content/team_posts/phase3.md

 ### ML Model 1 and Explanation

 TODO: (Sierra) What features are we using for the ML model?
 Provide reasonable explanation why those features are the chosen ones.
 Discuss any major/surprising issues found during model exploration.
+For predicting the number of protests events per capita in a desired country we chose three key features: public trust of their government, GDP per capita, and whether the country is Western, Asian, or South American.
+These features are used in our linear regression model.

+- Public Trust in the Government: This reflects citizens' confidence in their government, distinguishing countries based on political and social trust metrics.
+- GDP per Capita: This indicates economic prosperity and helps group countries with similar economic structures and living standards.
+- Region: This indicates where this country is located in the world to identify groups of countries of similar economic structure, government, and culture.
+The country is classified as one of Western (The US, Canada, and European countries), Asian (countries in Asia), and South American (countries in South America).

+How does our linear regression model work?
+1. Initialization:
+- Use cross validation to split the data into training and testing sets
+- Add an interaction term between GDP per capita and public trust due to them being highly correlated to capture how these features interact in predicting protests events per capita
+- Add additional polynomial features (to the 2nd and 3rd degree) for public trust and GDP per capita to capture non-linear relationships between these features and protests events per capita
+- All of these features are combined into a single matrix (training data) and linear regression is used for fitting the model to this data, outputing the line of best fit
+2. Predict: Takes in each of the features the user is supposed to input (public trust, GDP per capita, and region), standardizes them, and puts each feature value into a vector to correspond to the slopes of the line of best fit.
+The vector includes the following values:
+- Scaled public trust percentage
+- Scaled GDP per capita
+- Polynomial features (to the 2nd and 3rd degree) of both features
+- Categorical features encoded as 1 for the selected region and 0 for others It multiplies the input vector with the line of best fit vector (coefficients) to get the predicted value (estimated events per capita).

 ### ML Model 2 and Explanation